Our Lady Seat of Wisdom College (Canada): Academic profile

+Liberal arts education

 The courses at Our Lady Seat of Wisdom are centered on Catholic liberal arts, faithful to the Magisterium of the Church.
 With liberal arts education underlying the academics, SWC has a core curriculum that encompasses studies in theology, Philosophy, History, Literature, Languages, Fine Arts, Sacred Music, and Natural and Social Sciences.

-From SWC's website: "Seat of Wisdom College provides students with all the benefits of a truly excellent, faithfully Catholic liberal arts education from professors who all take the Oath of Fidelity to the Magisterium every year.
-Our students learn to think clearly and reason logically, to communicate well, and are given a broad base of knowledge within the context of knowing the Truth – Christ Himself – who alone can set us free."

-Programs and Degree-Granting Status
+Programs and degree-granting status

 On May 1, 2017, Our Lady Seat of Wisdom received degree-granting status and the title of "College" in the province of Ontario.
 OLSW was approved by the Ontario Ministry of Advanced Education and Skills Development (now the Ministry of Colleges and Universities) to grant a Bachelor of Catholic Studies degree.
 The first students received this degree at the end of the 2016–2017 academic year.
-SWC is working toward granting a four-year bachelor's degree.
 The college also grants various Certificates of Christian Humanities.
 SWC focuses on a core liberal arts curriculum.

+In 2024-2025 school year student were eligible to receive four year Bachelor degrees in multiple disciplines.

 Student life

 Students live in single-sex, home-style residences.
 Each residence houses from 5 to 16 students and is led by members of the Student Leadership Team, upper-year students who facilitate the smooth functioning of the residences.
 Residences are named after a specific saint or Marian title.
 Students form community through prayer, house nights once per month, and chores, among other activities.

 Students have the opportunity to take part in hikes, sports, musical performances, field trips, community prayer, choir practices, dances, special guest lectures, campus clubs and more.
 Official clubs include the Don Bosco Drama Club, the Paul Sanders and Janine Lieu Pro-Life Club, the John-David Filmmaking Club, the Tolkien Club, and Ecclesiastical Schola.

-SWC's chaplain offers private spiritual direction and confession to students.
+SWC's chaplain offers Mass weekly, as well as private spiritual direction and confession to students.